The online arena of gaming & eSports

 The profile of those that game and eSport fans

-Gamers are a diverse and captive audience, with an almost even split of male and female gamers, who on average spend 6.5 hours gaming per week.
-Gaming isn’t only children either, with the average age of a gamer being 31.
+Gamers are a diverse and captive audience, and surprisingly are pretty evenly split when it comes to gender.
+On average gamers are spending 6.5 hours gaming per week and it isn’t only children either, with the average age of a gamer being 31.

 Globally, Asia is the largest market for video gaming worldwide with 1.48 billion gamers, and Europe comes in second with a gaming audience of 715 million.
 Locally, 17 million Australians are gamers – and 92% of households have a gaming device like a Nintendo Switch or a PlayStation.

-We also can’t forget about how involved children are in gaming, with games like Roblox boasting 190 million average monthly player who spend an average of 2.6 hours playing per day.
-Around 74% of parents also think that video games can be educational for kids, and 74% of parents also play games with their children on a weekly basis (up from 55% in 2020).
+We also can’t forget about how involved children are in gaming, with games like Roblox boasting 190 million average monthly players who spend an average of 2.6 hours playing per day.
+Around 74% of parents think that video games can be educational for kids, and 74% of parents also play games with their children on a weekly basis (up from 55% in 2020), making gaming a key part of family entertainment.

 So how can brands effectively leverage gaming to connect and engage relevant audiences?

-According to Matt Schmidt, CEO of Alpha Esports, the greatest gaming opportunity for advertisers lies in eSports – with gaming now the new social media, and eSports the new AFL.
-In fact, 74% of U.S. youth currently consider eSports to be a real sport.
-So this trend is certainly not going away.
-So what are the options afforded to brands in eSports and gaming more broadly;
+According to Matt Schmidt, CEO of Alpha eSports, the greatest gaming opportunity for advertisers lies in eSports – with gaming now the new social media, and eSports the new AFL.
+In fact, 74% of U.S. youth consider eSports to be a real sport.
+So, this trend is certainly not going away, therefore what are the options afforded to brands in eSports and gaming more broadly;

 At a basic level there are three main ways for brands to enter the gaming arena:

-Sponsorships: Brands can sponsor eSports events, teams, or individual players through online eSport events, but increasingly brands will have the option to sponsor eSports in physical locations as the US rolls out new eSports arenas to allow consumers to get closer to the action.
+1. Sponsorships: Brands can sponsor eSports events, teams, or individual players through online eSport events.
+In addition increasingly brands will have the option to sponsor eSports in physical locations as the US rolls out new eSports arenas to allow consumers to get closer to the action.

 How brands are actively playing in the space